mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - website
 - WiFi

-### Words not to use
+### Words to avoid

 - automagical (we used to use this word a lot, and we’re embarrassed about it)
-- fluffy corporate terms like solutions, funnel, incentivize, leverage, disruption, thought leader, etc.
+- funnel, incentivize, leverage, disruption, thought leader (or other fluffy corporate terms)
-- internets, interwebs, or any other variation of “internet”
+- internets, interwebs (or any other variation of the word “internet”)
-- anything related to politics
+- ninja, rockstar, wizard (unless referring to a literal ninja, rockstar, or wizard)
-- anything related to religion
+- any reference to politics, religion, or other controversial subjects